ml-evs/vfmcpp/README.md

 	resl
 		specify the resolution of the simulation in metres, filaments will be created, default=6.28e-8 (1um radius ring w/ 100 pts)

-	ring [radius, x, y, z]
+	ring [radius, x, y, z, alignment]
-		make a closed filament, requires 4 arguments as above
+		make a closed filament, requires 5 arguments as above, where the 5th is one of [0,1,2] for axis to align to.

-	line [length, x, y, z]
+	line [length, x, y, z, alignment]
-		make an open filament, requires 4 arugments as above (easy to extend to any direction if we want to)
+		make an open filament, requires 5 arguments as above.

+	delayed_ring [radius, x, y, z, alignment, t] additional argument for time t in ms to delay the addition of the ring.

+	lfil [path]
+		reads positions and velocities of a premade (normally distorted) line from path/pos.dat and path/vel.dat respectively.

 	Eext [strength, duration, direction]
 		include an external electric field, requires 3 arguments where direction is either 0, 1 or 2 for x, y or z.